AndrewBWT/abc_test/README.md

         char* argv[]
     )
 {
-    // This code will process the arguments, and set up the testing enviornment. return abc::run_test_suite_using_command_line_args(argc, argv);
+    // This code will process the command line arguments, and set up the testing enviornment. return abc::run_test_suite_using_command_line_args(argc, argv);
 }